 gpa: float=3.85# hint says this must be a float

 The syntax is name: type = value.
-Hints are not enforced at runtime: Python will not crash if you violate them, but the type checker ty will report an error the moment you try to assign the wrong type.
+Hints are not enforced at runtime: Python won’t crash if you violate them, but the type checker ty will report an error the moment you try to assign the wrong type.

 Key Concept: Type Hints